vinuthBabu01/mqtt_simulation/README.md

 - Generates simulated readings for temperature, humidity, and CO₂
 - Publishes real-time sensor data to ThingSpeak via MQTT
 - Stores all collected data locally for offline access
-- Includes a script to retrieve the last five hours of sensor data

 #### **Technologies Used**
 - Python 3